dborncamp/ScienceSaturday/data/README.md

 * Beer - The name of the shitty beer
 * Beer_Letter - The randomly assigned letter
-* name1, name2 - All of the names of the participants
+* name1, name2 - The ratings (1 low 5 high), order of beer drinking, or notes for each person

 #### Notes
 * No one was blindfolded in this experiment